 This will, in most cases, repair your disk errors and you will be able to start Windows 7 again.

-While you’re at it, you also might want to repair and fix your MBR (Master Boot Record), add a new boot sector and scan your disk for Windows 7 installations.
+While you’re at it, you also might want to repair and fix your MBR (Master Boot Record), add a new boot sector and scan your disk for Windows 7 or Windows 8 installations.

-This will create a new Master Boot Record, but will not overwrite your exisiting partition table.
+This will create a new Master Boot Record, but will not overwrite your existing partition table.

 This will add a new boot sector.
 If you boot sector is damaged you might not be able to start your system.

-Scans your disk for Windows-7 compatible installations, needed to repair your Windows 7 installation.
+Scans your disk for Windows compatible installations, needed to repair your Windows 7 or 8 installation.
+If you can’t find any bootable Windows installations, also try using the command

 Trending On Windows Themes .Net